Breaking time-reversal symmetry for ratchet models of molecular machines: Discussion

 \section{Discussion}

-We have investigated the tradeoffs of time asymmetry and dissipation for driven systems diffusing in sawtooth potentials, which are frequently used as simple ratchet models for molecular machines~\cite{astumian94,julicher97,astumian98,parmeggiani99,lipowsky00,reimann02,suzuki03,gabrys04,linke05,lacoste09,levien15,kedem17,saakian18}.
+We have investigated the trade-offs of time asymmetry and dissipation for driven systems diffusing in sawtooth potentials, which are frequently used as simple ratchet models for molecular machines~\cite{astumian94,julicher97,astumian98,parmeggiani99,lipowsky00,reimann02,suzuki03,gabrys04,linke05,lacoste09,levien15,kedem17,saakian18}.
 Accordingly, we explored the effect of sawtooth potential (height and asymmetry) and protocol (speed and driving strength) characteristics on time asymmetry.
+We have described how these factors lead to a relatively high time asymmetry for a given dissipation, or equivalently how to reduce the dissipation necessary to achieve a given time asymmetry.

 For high barriers and intermediate spring constants, high trap velocities lead to time asymmetries well above linear response for a sawtooth potential (Fig.~\ref{fig:Avsh}a).
 The barrier is difficult to cross in either direction (as the system must climb the barrier), such that for fast protocols the system rarely crosses the barrier during the entire protocol.
-This finding suggests molecular machines could gain a higher time asymmetry by proceeding through much of each cycle rapidly, consistent with recent work describing the kinesin cycle with slow transitions following rapid events, such as ATP isomerization following ATP binding~\cite{isojima16}, diffusive search for a forward microtubule binding site following neck linker docking~\cite{isojima16}, and ADP release following binding of the kinesin head to the microtubule~\cite{hackney88,nogales16}.
+This finding suggests molecular machines could gain a higher time asymmetry by proceeding through much of each cycle rapidly, consistent with recent work describing the kinesin cycle with slow transitions following rapid events, such as ATP-induced isomerization of kinesin following ATP binding~\cite{chang13,isojima16}, diffusive search for a forward microtubule binding site following neck linker docking~\cite{isojima16}, and ADP release following binding of the kinesin head to the microtubule~\cite{hackney88,nogales16}.

 Increasing the barrier height of a sawtooth potential increases time asymmetry for a given dissipation, until the barrier is sufficiently high that the system rarely crosses the barrier (Figs.~\ref{fig:Avsh} and \ref{fig:colormaps}).
 The probability of crossing the barrier decreases as the barrier height increases, leading to more distinct forward and reverse trajectory distributions.